gavinlyonsrepo/pic_16F716_projects/projects/7seg_ADC/README.md

 MCLR pin is tied high thru a pullup. as it is the active low reset.

 The clock is 16Mhz.
-The ADC is read on the timer input.
+The ADC is read on the timer0 overflow interrupt.

 1. Clock Source in Mhz	16	Mhz
 2. Fosc   	16000000	Hz